Amos47/2400/Chapter 2.md

 ![Simple context](https://raw.githubusercontent.com/robertriordan/2400/master/Images/simple_context.png)

 Examine Figure LJLJ from left to right.
 Imagine this as the first ever measurement of a phenomenon in a state of complete *nescience* (absence of knowledge); the very first ever occurrence of this data; perhaps the first day of a new business where everything is all brand new.
-View it as a system in the way we understand systems from the introductory chapter where *d* (data) is the input and *K* (knowledge) is the output.
+View it as a system in the way we understand systems from the introductory chapter [(take me there)](#system) where *d* (data) is the input and *K* (knowledge) is the output.
 The only existing elements are measurements, which make the data tangible (length, for example, is a concept or a variable; 6 cm is tangible data and a fact representing the length of something being measured).

 There might well be a question or a challenge creating a strategy vacuum and drawing data into that question context.
 It’s also possible that exploratory research is driving the data initiative, as in “Let’s look at our data and see what it has to tell us.” with no particular agenda in mind.